panjamo/text_highlighter/README.md

 # Text Highlighter for Zed

-A Zed extension that aims to replicate the functionality of VS Code's text-marker extension, allowing you to highlight and navigate through text patterns in your code.
+A Zed extension that aims to replicate the functionality of VS Code's text-marker extension for highlighting and finding text patterns in your code.

-> **IMPORTANT**: Due to current limitations in the Zed extension API (0.5.0), the highlighting feature cannot directly modify the editor's visual display.
-This extension tracks highlight patterns internally but cannot apply visual highlights yet.
-We're waiting for future Zed API enhancements to fully implement this feature.
+> **IMPORTANT**: Due to current limitations in the Zed extension API (0.5.0), direct text highlighting from extensions is not possible.
+This extension stores highlight patterns but cannot apply visual highlights to the text automatically.

+## Workaround for Highlighting

+To see visual highlighting of your patterns:

+1. Store patterns using the `/highlight` command
+2. Press **Ctrl+F** (Windows/Linux) or **Cmd+F** (Mac) to open Zed's search
+3. Type or paste the pattern you want to highlight
+4. Zed will highlight all matches

 ## Features

-- **Text Highlighting**: Highlight any text pattern in your editor
+- **Pattern Storage**: Store text patterns for quick access
-- **Toggle Highlighting**: Re-run the highlight command to remove existing highlights
+- **Toggle Patterns**: Re-run the highlight command to remove stored patterns
-- **Multiple Colors**: Automatically cycles through 8 different highlight colors
+- **Multiple Colors**: Assigns from 8 different colors (ready for when API supports it)
-- **Navigation**: Jump to next/previous highlighted text
-- **Pattern Options**: Support for case-sensitive, whole-word, and regex matching
+- **Pattern Management**: Tracks case-sensitive, whole-word, and regex settings
-- **Clear All**: Remove all highlights at once
+- **Clear All**: Remove all stored highlight patterns

 ## Available Commands

 All commands are available as slash commands in Zed:

 ### `/highlight [options] <pattern>`
-Toggle highlighting for the specified text pattern.
+Store the specified text pattern for highlighting.

 **Options:**
 - `--case-sensitive`: Enable case-sensitive matching